mar10/jquery-ui-contextmenu/README.md

 });
 ```

-Alternatively a handler may be bound, so this is equivaent:
+Alternatively a handler may be bound, so this is equivalent:
 ```js
 $("#container").bind("contextmenuselect", function(event, ui) {
     var menuId = ui.item.find(">a").attr("href"),